nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 The Workload Identity Agent is a process with elevated privileges with access to TPM and location sensor hardware.

 **Measurement Collection**: For the Workload Identity Agent start case, the Agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
-For the Workload Identity Agent restart case, it is not clear how the storage in TPM PCR will be accompished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles (see TODO 1).
+For the Workload Identity Agent restart case, it is not clear how the storage in TPM PCR will be accomplished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart or refresh cycles (OPEN ISSUES 1).

 **Local Verification**: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.